ikonny/lumberjack/README.md

 	ESENTUTL /p /o ntds.dit

-If you are able to repair or recover the database, please take a backiup of the resulting files.
+If you are able to repair or recover the database, please take a backup of the resulting files.
 You do not want the results of all your efforts lost.

 Compiling
 =========